Unlocking the Power of At-Bit PayzoneTracker

 What This Means for Directional Teams

 GeoTracker doesn’t replace surveys.
 It makes surveys more valuable by providing context between them.
+With continuous at-bit inclination and azimuthal gamma, teams gain:

-earlier detection of unintended builds or drops
+Earlier detection of unintended builds or drops.

-confirmation of slide effectiveness while drilling
+Confirmation of slide effectiveness while drilling.

-improved confidence steering between surveys
+Improved confidence steering between surveys.

-better understanding of true wellbore tortuosity
+Better understanding of true wellbore tortuosity.

 In short: